 In 2022, this history isn’t well known, and Colorado’s new law has caused some head-scratching since the short-handled hoe is a common tool on farms and in gardens.
 What’s more, both Colorado and California go further than banning the short-handled hoe, as they also limit the practice of hand weeding and hand thinning in certain circumstances.
 Depending on the scale of the operation, alternative methods, and the functionality of long-handled tools for the tasks, farmers are asked to limit the amount of time their employees perform what became known as “squat” or “stoop labor.”

 It is rare for us to see this concern for workers’ health enshrined in our body of agricultural law.
 Anyone that has worked on a farm knows that long hours spent bent over causes back troubles.
-It is important to remember that the farms that sparked the initial controversy are of the size and intensity that require farmworkers to maintain this damaging posture for up to 12 hours a day.
-On small-scale, intensive farms, hand weeding and thinning are routine activities that are still allowed and, if mixed with various jobs requiring different postures, aren’t inherently harmful to workers.
+The farms that sparked the initial controversy are of the size and intensity that require farm workers to maintain this damaging posture for up to 12 hours a day.
+Now even small farms that aren’t certified organic in California and Colorado cannot assign more than 20% of an employee’s weekly work time to hand weeding, unless the weeding is considered an ‘exempt activity,’ such as hand thinning closely planted crops or weeding seedlings.
 However, to prevent the overall damaging effects of sustained use, the short-handled hoe is not allowed for any farm work in Colorado or California.

 Farm service providers can learn about helping farmers respond to legal vulnerabilities in our upcoming Guiding Resilience course, which begins on Wednesday, June 1, 2022.
 Whether you are helping farmers understand the reasoning behind seemingly confusing rules (like the banning of the El Cortito), or helping them navigate how to negotiate a stellar lease, the Guiding Resilience course teaches you to answer your farmers’ most pressing legal questions.